lilla-nemeth/lost-and-found/README.md

 ### Client

-Go to the frontend folder
+Go to the client folder

 ```
-cd frontend
+cd client
 ```

 Install the dependencies